Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

-The hypersequent framework allowed the introduction of cut-free calculi for logics not having a cut-free sequent calculus, e.g. $\logicsv$~\cite{Pog08}.
-Moreover, the framework supported the systematic and algorithmic transformation of large classes Hilbert axioms and frame properties into cut-free hypersequent calculi for substructural and intermediate logics~\cite{CiaGalTer08,CiabattoniST09} and modal logics~\cite{Lah13,Lellmann16}.
-Therefore, the hypersequent formalism can be seen to satisfy our five desiderata to a large degree: with only a basic increase in syntactic complexity from that of Gentzen-style sequents, hypersequent systems with favorable properties (e.g. analyticity) can be algorithmically generated for wide classes of logics, thus demonstrating generality, uniformity, modularity, and constructibility.
-Nevertheless, there are logics for which the hypersequent formalism is ill-suited (e.g. the tense logic $\logickt$ and some modal logics characterized by geometric frame conditions~\cite{Sim94}), showing that the generality of the formalism is limited in scope.
+It is well-known that the hypersequent formalism allows for the formulation of cut-free sequent-style systems for logics failing to possess a cut-free Gentzen system.
+The formalism also supports the algorithmic transformation of large classes of Hilbert axioms and frame properties into cut-free hypersequent calculi for wide classes of logics, including substructural logics~~\cite{CiaGalTer08}, intermediate logics~\cite{CiabattoniST09}, and modal logics~\cite{Lah13,Lellmann16}.
+Therefore, the hypersequent formalism can be seen to satisfy our five desiderata to a large degree: with only a basic increase in syntactic complexity from that of Gentzen sequents, hypersequent systems with favorable properties (e.g., analyticity) can be algorithmically generated for wide classes of logics.
+This demonstrates the generality, uniformity, modularity, and constructibility of such systems.
+Nevertheless, there are logics for which the hypersequent formalism is ill-suited for providing analytic systems (e.g., the tense logic $\logickt$ and some modal logics characterized by geometric frame conditions~\cite{Sim94}), showing that the generality of the formalism is still limited in scope.